 Compose Carolina: Summer Music Series

-UNC Department of Music and Carolina Performing Arts were thrilled to co-host Compose Carolina this summer, a weekly livestream concert series highlighting UNC student and alumni musicians’ original compositions, with conversations led by UNC Department of Music faculty members.
+In summer 2020, UNC Department of Music and Carolina Performing Arts were thrilled to co-host Compose Carolina, a weekly livestream concert series highlighting UNC student and alumni musicians’ original compositions, with conversations led by UNC Department of Music faculty members.

 Each week, we welcomed a new Carolina composer, including alumni Eliana Fishbeyn, Noah Balamucki, and Christian Cail and students David Green, Alex McKeveny, and James Larkins, who explored the theme “Looking Forward”—from the literal to the metaphorical—through the debut of their original composition and live program notes.
 They were joined in conversation by UNC Department of Music professors Allen Anderson, Stephen Anderson, and Lee Weisert.